A functional and well-organized kitchen pantry is the first step to making meal prep and mealtime a breeze.

 4. Have a small Pantry?

 Take advantage of the inconvenient areas of your pantry.
 I have a top shelf in mine, and it’s not easily accessible unless I have a step latter.
-So I store less accessed items here most of the time, and on my inventory list I note that they are on that shelf.
+So I store less accessed items here most of the time, and on my inventory list, I note that they are on that shelf.

-5. Set aside stock inventor money.
+5. Set aside stock investment money.

 I’ve recently started to set aside money solely for the purpose of stocking my pantry.
 I’m a cheapo when it comes to grocery shopping, and it’s hard for me to convince myself to spend money on extra items.
-I tend to be more of a “if I don’t need it now, I’m not getting it” person.
-So creating a specific fund to ensure our kitchen pantry stays well stocked, has helped me maintain what we have without feeling like I’m spending what I don’t need to spend.
+I tend to be more of an “if I don’t need it now, I’m not getting it” person.
+So creating a specific fund to ensure our kitchen pantry stays well-stocked, has helped me maintain what we have without feeling like I’m spending what I don’t need to spend.

 Use this free printable packet to begin your kitchen pantry inventory.
 Make as many copies as you need.